These documents will help to start most DA's.

 - Acoustic report – where the proposal has the potential to generate a noise impact on other development;

-- Where works are classified as Integrated Development additional documentation and fees are required to forward the proposal to the relevant Government authorities, such as the Environmental Protection Authority (EPA) and the Rural Fire Service (RFS) – contact Council for more information about Integrated Development;
+- Where works are classified as Integrated Development additional documentation may be required to forward the proposal to the relevant Government authorities, such as the Environmental Protection Authority (EPA) and the Rural Fire Service (RFS) – contact Council for more information about Integrated Development;

 - Arborist report;